 Who doesn’t love toast?!
-If you are looking for a savory, restaurant-quality morning meal, give this mushroom toast recipe a try.
+If you are looking for a savory, restaurant-quality mid-day meal, give this toast with mushrooms and leeks a try.
 Leeks have a sweeter, more mild flavor than green onion and smell amazing when they are braising on the stovetop.
-This toast is a delicious way to eat vegetables for breakfast.
+This toast is a delicious way to eat vegetables for brunch .
 I tend to make this recipe when leeks arrive in our farm box, but you can find leeks at most markets almost year-round.
 Be sure to use a super fresh, rustic loaf of bread for this recipe.

 - 4 Servings

 - 1 loaf rustic bread, use 4 thick cut slices (2 oz per slice)

 - 10 oz crimini mushrooms or other varieties

 - 2 large leeks

 - ¼ cup water